Why Choose Kritin Global as Your Migration Agent in Perth

 Frequently Asked Questions

 Immigration requirements change.
 What applied to an application last year may not apply today.
 A MARA-registered agent works with current requirements and picks up issues before they become problems.
 For straightforward applications, that often means a cleaner submission.
-For complex cases — employer sponsorship, previous refusals, or appeals — it usually means a meaningfully better outcome.
+For straightforward applications, this can help ensure the application is prepared clearly and accurately.
+A registered migration agent can assess your circumstances, explain visa options, identify issues and help prepare an application in line with current migration requirements.

 We cover most categories — skilled independent (189), state nominated (190), regional (491), employer sponsored (482, 186, 494), temporary graduate (485), student (500), partner and family (820/801, 309/100), and visitor visas (600, 601, 651).
 We also assist with DAMA labour agreements across WA regions and ART appeals where a decision has gone against an applicant.